git-ecosystem/git-credential-manager/docs/wsl.md

 ```

 > **Note:** the location of git-credential-manager.exe may be different in your
 installation of Git for Windows.
+On arm64 devices mingw64 will be clangarm64

 If you intend to use Azure DevOps you must _also_ set the following Git
 configuration _inside of your WSL installation_.